Datnia/duo-studio/content/journal/web-design-rfp/web-design-rfp.md

 ### Challenges

 Now you want to get into the specifics about the challenges you’re facing with the website.
 Identify problem areas that are preventing your business from performing at the best level.
 Whether it’s load speed, functionality, or design, it’s important to be as concise with this section as possible.
-It helps potential agencies understand your expectations and provide targeted proposals to fit your needs.
+It helps agencies understand your expectations and provide targeted proposals to fit your needs.

 ### Goals

 Finally, you want to let your vendors know what would make this project a success.
 Include an all-encompassing statement that highlights what the new website should be able to do.
 Remember to also provide a list of general capabilities that will solve your challenges.
 If you find that this section is getting too overwhelming, it might be a good idea to separate items into “must haves” and “nice to haves”.

-Again, feel free to refer to the template for examples.
+Again, refer to the template for examples.

 <aside>
 📝 Checklist